EmilytEmily

 Research

 Emily is a passionate advocate for voice health and the importance of addressing the enduring stigma of voice impairment in the world of classical singing.
 Her doctoral research project, “ ‘Rendering Visible’: Investigating Student Attitudes Toward and Experiences of Voice Impairment,” sought to give voice to students who have experienced this phenomenon firsthand, yielding actionable recommendations for educational institutions.
-She is an advocate for changing conversations about voice health and injury, guiding her students to better understand their voices and how to access voice care should they need it.
+She is an advocate for changing conversations about voice health and injury, guiding her students to better understand their voices and how to access voice care.
+You can find her voice health guide for occupational voice users here.